metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_definition_v1alpha1_manifest.md

 Optional:

 - `initial_delay_seconds` (Number) Specifies the number of seconds to wait after the resource has been patched before initiating completion probes.
 The default value is 5 seconds, with a minimum value of 1.
-- `period_seconds` (Number) Indicates the frequency (in seconds) at which the probe should be performed.
+- `period_seconds` (Number) Specifies the frequency (in seconds) at which the probe should be performed.
 The default value is 5 seconds, with a minimum value of 1.
-- `timeout_seconds` (Number) Defines the number of seconds after which the probe times out.
+- `timeout_seconds` (Number) Specifies the number of seconds after which the probe times out.
 The default value is 60 seconds, with a minimum value of 1.

 <a id="nestedatt--spec--actions--resource_modifier--resource--match_expressions"></a>
 ### Nested Schema for `spec.actions.resource_modifier.resource.match_expressions`

 Required:

-- `success` (String) Defines a success condition for an action using a Go template expression.
+- `success` (String) Specifies a success condition for an action using a Go template expression.
 Should evaluate to either 'true' or 'false'.
 The current resource object is parsed into the Go template. for example, using '{{ eq .spec.replicas 1 }}'

 Optional:

-- `failure` (String) Defines a failure condition for an action using a Go template expression.
+- `failure` (String) Specifies a failure condition for an action using a Go template expression.
 Should evaluate to either 'true' or 'false'.
 The current resource object is parsed into the Go template. for example, you can use '{{ eq .spec.replicas 1 }}'.